 Let’s take a look at smart checkout features contributing to the death of the checkout queue:

 - Contactless payment.
 Contactless technology is speeding up the payment process.
-Shoppers can tap their credit card or mobile device onto a payment terminal, pay for their products, and leave the store within just a few seconds.
+Shoppers can tap their credit card or mobile device onto a device onto a payment terminal, pay for their products, pay for their products, and leave the store within just a few seconds.

 - Payment installations.
 Almost one-third of shoppers admit to abandoning a purchase because they couldn’t use their preferred payment method.
 Buy now, pay later (BNPL) is increasing in popularity.
 Help customers finance expensive purchases by allowing them to pay in installments.